SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q2.
 Which of the following guiding principles is referred to find the balance between understanding the big picture and still making progress is an application?
 - a) Start where you are
 - b) Progress iteratively
-- c) Optimize and automate
+- c) Optimise and automate
 - d) Keep it simple and practical
 <details>Answer: b</details>
 <br>

 #### Q3.
 Which of the following guiding principles denotes the use of Kanban or Scrum Boards by developers?
-- a) Optimize and automate
+- a) Optimise and automate
 - b) Work holistically
 - c) Keep it practical
 - d) Collaborate and promote visibility